-While drug addiction respects no geographic, ethnic, economic, or social boundaries, there are some issue areas and specific populations that deserve our focused effort.
+While substance use disorders respect no geographic, ethnic, economic, or social boundaries, there are some issue areas and specific populations that deserve our focused effort.

 Policy Priorities and Initiatives